-It is my pleasure to welcome you as a shareholder of our new company, Maxeon Solar Technologies, Pte.
-Ltd. Built on decades of technological innovation and investment, we are set to be a leading global technology innovator, manufacturer and marketer of premium solar panels.
-Our team will be able to leverage proven and growing sales and distribution channels supplying customers in more than 90 countries on six continents.
+It is my pleasure to welcome you as a shareholder of our new company, Maxeon Solar Technologies, Ltd. Built on decades of technological innovation and investment, we are a leading global technology innovator, manufacturer and marketer of premium solar panels.